Quansight/Quansight-website/apps/consulting/posts/review-functorch-contribution.md

 title: 'Review: `torch.func` Contribution'
 published: September 22, 2023
 author: kshiteej-kalambarkar
-description: '`torch.func` (previously `functorch`) is a PyTorch module to provide JAX-like transforms.
-This module exposes higher order functions like `grad`, `vmap` and `vjp`.
-These functional transforms allow the user to compute in a functional way transformations on the whole model at once.
-And being composable, one can compute per-sample gradients simply by using `vmap(grad(model))`.'
+description: '`torch.func` (formerly known as `functorch`) is a PyTorch module designed to offer JAX-like transformations.
+Within this module, various higher-order functions, such as `grad`, `vmap`, and `vjp` are made accessible.
+These transformations empower users to perform transformations on the entire model in functional manner.
+The beauty of these transformations lies in their ability to compose with one another.
+Thanks to this, the process of calculating per-sample gradients becomes the straightforward application of `vmap(grad(model))`.'
 ---

 <base target="_blank" />

-`torch.func` (previously `functorch`) is a PyTorch module to provide JAX-like transforms.
-This module exposes higher order functions like `grad`, `vmap` and `vjp`.
-These functional transforms allow the user to compute in a functional way transformations on the whole model at once.
-These transforms can compose arbitrarily.
-This makes computing per-sample gradients as simple as using `vmap(grad(model))`.
+`torch.func` (formerly known as `functorch`) is a PyTorch module designed to offer JAX-like transformations.
+Within this module, various higher-order functions, such as `grad`, `vmap`, and `vjp` are made accessible.
+These transformations empower users to perform transformations on the entire model in functional manner.
+The beauty of these transformations lies in their ability to compose with one another.
+Thanks to this, the process of calculating per-sample gradients becomes the straightforward application of `vmap(grad(model))`.

-Below are some of the things that we got to work on:
+Here are a few of the tasks we had the opportunity to tackle:

 ## Adding Batching Rule for `vmap`
-`vmap` is a transform which takes a function `func` that runs on a single datapoint and returns a function which can handle a batch of data effectively vectorizing it.
+`vmap` is a transform which takes a function `func` that runs on a single datapoint and returns a function which can handle a batch of data.
 Semantically, it runs a `for`-loop over all data points and stacks all the results together.
 It does so efficiently by pushing the `for`-loop into the PyTorch operations, effectively vectorizing the computation.
 Consider the following example:

 Example:
 ```python